TheOmegaCarrot/a-gentle-introduction-to-cpp-type-erasure/Course/Section_2_-_External_Polymorphism/Subsection_1_-_Basics/README.md

 This is done by creating a thin wrapper class.
 See `external_polymorphism.cpp` to see this in action, and the mechanics more fully explained.

-In this example, as with all future examples, I will place any code that you don't own in `namespace lib`.
+In this example, as with all future examples, I will place any code that you don't own in `namespace zoo`.